habanerohq/pantry/README.markdown

 # Stacking a pantry

-To start unloading a database you create a subclass of Pantry::Base and declare which tables you wish to "stack".
+To start unloading the current environment's database you create a subclass of Pantry::Base and declare which tables you wish to "stack".
 For example:

     class FirstPantry < Pantry::Base
       can_stack Category